 The U-value entered in DEAP for a window must be for the whole window opening including the window frame.
-There are a number of typical sources for window U-value and solar transmittance data such as Window Energy Performance (WEP) certificates, British Fenestration Rating Council (BFRC) certificates, accredited test data / Declaration of Performance to relevant standards, calculations to relevant standards, defaults from DEAP Tables 6a/6b and defaults from DEAP Appendix S.
+All non-default data for window U-value and solar transmittance used in calculations must be obtained from one of the following acceptable sources:

+NSAI Window Energy Performance (WEP) certificates,

+British Fenestration Rating Council (BFRC) certificates,

+Declaration of Performance to the relevant standards according to the Construction Product Regulation, accredited test data to relevant standards, calculations to relevant standards.

+When none of the above documentary evidence above is available, defaults from the following tables must be used:

+DEAP Tables 6a/6b,

+DEAP Appendix S for existing dwellings.

-Measurements of thermal transmittance for doors and windows should be made according to IS EN ISO 12567:
+Measurements of thermal transmittance for doors and windows should be made according to IS EN ISO 12567.